-Body mass index, or BMI, is a useful tool for determining healthful weight, but experts have expressed uncertainty about its reliability.
+Body mass index (BMI), is a useful tool for determining healthful weight.
+However, experts have expressed uncertainty about its reliability and concerns about its limitations.

 BMI alone cannot show whether a person’s weight is healthful, but using it in combination with other indicators can provide a more complete picture.